rprechelt/Vectorize.jl/README.md

     Vectorize.VML.log(X)
     Vectorize.Yeppp!.log(x)

 These functions can provide orders of magnitude higher-performance than the standard functions in Julia; over 100-fold improvements are common for functions throughout the three libraries.
-Any attempt to call a function that is not supported by that particular library will silently fall back to the native Julia base implementation.
+Any attempt to call a function that is not supported by that particular library will result in an error; this is to allow the programmer specific knowledge of which functions are being vectorized, and which are not.

 ## Installation
 #### Julia